 The best photography spots in Stockholm

 Stockholm is such a picturesque city, studded with opportunities for photography lovers and spectacular panoramas.
 Add the unpredictable weather and the urban setting will keep surprising you.
-I think a photo souvenir is one of the best you can have from traveling, so I will share some photography locations in Stockholm which will make you feel the pace of the city.
+I think a photo souvenir is one of the best you can have whilst travelling, so I will share some photography locations in Stockholm which will make you feel the pace of the city.
 Some are slightly harder to reach, but the payoff is worth it, as it unveils before your eyes.

 Belvedere spots are my personal favourites.
 I look for them in every location I visit and I try to reach them at their best time for photography.
 To sum up, if there is a high point in the city, that is where you will find us.